erubkhan/AI-Chatbot/README.md

 # AI-Chatbot
-Created a simple AI Chatbot that can talk to the user and answer their questions.
+Developed an AI Chatbot that can interact with users, respond to their queries, and provide helpful information.